$L^2$ geometry of hyperbolic monopoles: Killing spinors and pluricomplex structures

-We have seen that the tensor product decomposition \eqref{tangent space decomposition} induces complex structures on the moduli space.
-A second interesting structure is a natural decomposition of the bilinear forms $g_\pm$.
-The Killing spinor equation implies that $(\psi_1,\psi_2)$ is a constant function on $H^3$ for any $\psi_1,\psi_2\in K^\pm$.
-Therefore $g_\pm$ can be written
+We have seen that the tensor product decomposition \eqref{tangent space decomposition} induces almost complex structures on the moduli space.
+The decomposition also gives rise to tensor product decompositions of $g_\pm$, as we now explain.